 With other regulars Gordon Ruttan,

-Wendy Richards as Susan Sullivan,
+Wendy Richard as Susan Sullivan,

 Philip Grout.